Sunday May 7, 2017 from 12-3pm

 Upcoming Parent Support Group Dates:

-Other support groups & meetings occur*, on a regular basis on varying dates and times including the following:
+Other support groups, meetings & events occur*, on varying dates and times including the following:

 - Down syndrome Outreach & P2P Support Meeting on Tuesday June 20th from 6:30-8pm.